CycloneDX/guides/SBOM/en/0x01-Frontispiece.md

 Copyright © 2022 The OWASP Foundation.

-This document is released under the [Creative Commons Attribution-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nd/4.0/).
+This document is released under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
 For any reuse or distribution, you must make clear to others the license terms of this work.

-Version 0.1 SNAPSHOT, 28 July 2022
+Version 0.1 SNAPSHOT, 12 August 2022

 <div style="page-break-after: always; visibility: hidden">
 \newpage